sgago/thestudyguide/algorithms/algorithms.md

 - In-order visits the left branch, current node, then right branch.
 - Pre-order visits the current node, left subtree, and right subtree.
 - Post-order visits the left subtree, right subtree, and current node.
+- Level-order visits the nodes by level, starting at the top, from left to right.

 For example, given the following binary search tree,
 ```